Shivabajelan/Perth-Restaurant-Explorer-Mapping-Insights-Analysing-Trends/README.md

   6. The raw data, clean CSV, and Excel data by using Pandas are stored in the data directory

-  7. Clean data for interactive map visualisation is located in the Resources directory
+  7. Clean data for interactive map visualisation is located in the Interactive_Map directory

 ### Storage of data online
 The two data sets are stored online in SQLite datasets.
 I have commented out the original data loading code from a CSV file, and also the original loading to SQLite database.